Bratz (film): Production

 Paula Abdul was dropped from the production before completion while working on American Idol.
 She was originally enlisted to provide wardrobe designs, choreograph the film, executive-produce, as well as hold a role in the film.
 This was revealed on Hey Paula, her reality show on her personal life.

 Susie Singer Carter also wrote and produced the film for Lionsgate but lost her credit in a Writers Guild arbitration, then her name appears as screenwriter on the final movie poster.

-The film was shot from February to March 2007 at Santee Education Complex in South Los Angeles, California, while in session.
+The film was shot from February to March 2007 at Santee Education Complex in South Los Angeles, California, while school was in session.